 The quote “The mountains are calling and I must go,” by John Muir is a saying that resonates in my heart on a daily basis.
 Honestly, I can’t get my last visit to Ohiopyle, PA, out of my mind, and I am always looking for a pocket of time to carve out an escape to this outdoor playground.
 If you are dreaming of an epic outdoor adventure, Ohiopyle State Park should be on the top of your list of places to go.

-1. Bike the Great Allegheny Passage
+1. Great Allegheny Passage By Bike

 Spectacular views await you as you explore the paved trail of the Great Allegheny Passage through the heart of Ohiopyle.
 Rent a bike from one of the local outfitters, or bring your own from home.
 You can bike to a city destination, backcountry campsite, or take an out and back trip.
 Don’t miss the Ohiopyle Low and High Bridges on the Gap Trail for a long view down the Youghiogheny River which is breathtaking.